Caught on camera: Goldendoodle chases black bear off Connecticut property

 “We made lots of noise to try and get him to go away,” Williams told Nexstar’s WTHN.
 “One of our bakers got in their car and drove around the back and found him sitting there eating all of our stuff.
 [They] honked on the horn quite a bit to get him to go away, and finally he went away.”

 DEEP recommends doing what it appears Crimson and the bakers did — make lots of noise to scare the bear and “reinforce its natural fear of people.”
-Instead of barking like Crimson, though, residents are advised to use such tactics as banging pots and pans, shouting or blowing a whistle or air horn.
-(Other tactics and advice can be found at the official DEEP website.)
+Instead of barking like Crimson, though, residents are advised to use such tactics as banging pots and pans, shouting, or blowing a whistle or air horn.
+(Other tactics and advice can be found on the official DEEP website.)

 Residents should also report a black bear sighting by using an online form.